TrollskogenMC/commando/README.md

 #### ~~Fixed and loose arguments~~
 ~~What if we could modify the command above so that we can broadcast a message to players with a certain permission.
 The arguments to the command could be `permission` and `message`.
-Here I am telling Carbon that `CommandBroadcastPermissionCommand` needs at least one argument (the permission node; a fixed argument) and the rest of the arguments will be the actual message (a loose argument).~~
+Here I am telling Commando that `CommandBroadcastPermissionCommand` needs at least one argument (the permission node; a fixed argument) and the rest of the arguments will be the actual message (a loose argument).~~
 ```java
 commando
   .addCommand("broadcast")